SModelS/smodels/docs/manual/source/RunningSModelS.rst

 A simple example code for this purpose is provided in :download:`examples/Example.py`.
 Below we go step-by-step through this example code:

 * *Import the SModelS methods*.
-If the file is not located in the smodels installation folder, simply add "sys.path.append(<smodels installation path>)" before importing smodels
+If the example code file is not located in the smodels installation folder, simply add "sys.path.append(<smodels installation path>)" before importing smodels

 .. literalinclude:: /examples/Example.py
    :lines: 15-19